agilecollective/azure-localgov-drupal/pipelines/README.md

 This variable group contains the username and password of a database user that needs to have read access to the production database and all privileges on the dev and uat databases.

-It only needs to be accessible to the copy database pipelines.
+It only needs to be accessible to the replace database pipelines.

 * mysqlHost => MySQL database host.
 * mysqlUser => MySQL user with read permissions on source and write permissions on destination.